 The key components of the Small Works approach are as follows:

 + Space development +

 We work with space owners, such as social landlords and local authorities, to identify empty or underused spaces which can be turned into community assets.

 We carry out a comprehensive quantitative and qualitative analysis to understand community challenges and identify how the Small Works space can deliver most value.

 We offer inexpensive work space to social entrepreneurs looking for somewhere to base themselves.
 In return they pay a monthly rate of £100 to cover overheads and contribute to the community through regular “Give Backs.”
 An example of one of our most successful community “Give Backs” is PROJECT SOUP.

-Together with our members and the local community, and based on the findings from the Well-Being Analysis, we develop a programme of activities and workshops.
-These range from IT training to social events, from personal development courses for the unemployed to participatory design workshops to improve the public space.
+Together with our members and the local community we develop a programme of activities that respond to the local needs identified in the Well-Being Analysis.
+Activities range from IT training to social events, from personal development courses for the unemployed to participatory design workshops to improve the public space.

 At a time when many traditional community services are facing severe pressure from budget cuts, Small Works provides a fresh alternative by offering a new operating model, bringing social entrepreneurs into the mix and working hand in hand with the local community from the outset.